tvgrabbers/tvgrabnlpy/README.md

 tv_grab_nl_py is an [XMLTV](http://xmltv.org)-compatible grabber for Dutch and Flemish television that uses [TVGids.nl](http://www.tvgids.nl), [TVGids.tv](http://www.tvgids.tv), [RTL.nl](http://www.rtl.nl), [NPO.nl](http://www.npo.nl), [horizon.tv](http://www.horizon.tv) and [Humo.be](http://www.humo.be) as a source.

 ###Release Notes Versie 2
+**p20150927**   version 2.2.1
+Bug fix for channels hanging when neither requesting details nor ttvdb lookups.
+(This already would fix itself after 30 minutes of inactivity)

-**p20150907**   version 2.2.0 beta
+**p20150917**   version 2.2.0
 * Renewed logging module.
-* Renewed configuration.
+* Renewed structure to easier add new sources.
+You now also can simply disable a source.
+* Renewed, more flexible configuration format.
 It will automatically be converted the first time.
+If you come from earlier alfa or beta releases, you might have to throw away your old config.
-* The cache is moved to an sqlite database and now also contains channel info and buffered info from theTVDB.com.
+* The cache is moved to an sqlite database and now also contains buffered channel and theTVDB.com data.
 It will automatically be converted the first time.
-This can, depending on the size of your old cache, take several minutes.
+This can, depending on the size of your old cache, take some time.
+* Since the first beta some tuning has been done on the sqlite engine and it is much faster.
+The tuning means that in case of a computercrash the db possibly can get corrupted.
+Therefore a backup is made at the start of every run
-* New sources: horizon.tv and humo.be.
+* New sources: Horizon.tv and Humo.be.
+* Updated NPO.nl source.
+It now also contains the public radio stations
 * theTVDB.com lookup for incomplete episode information.
 Now unlike in the alfa release, fully integrated.
 So no longer dependent on MythTV functionality
+* There has been limited testing under Windows7 and some things have been adapted.
 * and lots more.
 See the Configuratie WIKI page.

 **p20150907**   version 2.1.13
 Fix on previous